Key Takeaways

 Start the Clock

 Building an investor pipeline from zero in 30 days is a matter of discipline and deliverability.
 You have the data, the deck, and the vision.
 Now you need the engine.
-Don't waste your month in a spreadsheet.
-Build a machine that identifies the right 25 fit factors and puts you in the room with the people who can write the check.
+Don't waste your month in a spreadsheet — build a machine that identifies the right 25 fit factors and puts you in the room with the people who can write the check.

 You are 30 days away from a full calendar.
 It's time to stop searching and start matching.

-Start your investor pipeline for $1 at GIGABOOST.AI.
+Start your investor pipeline with GIGABOOST.AI.